Elijahtab/Elijahtab.github.io/docs/_posts/2023-03-04-AI-Games-Today.markdown

 This part truly bedazzled me.
 Because usually going through the ardous process of finding a stack exchange post that was related to my issue was in itself demoralising, and thats discounting actually fixing the problem itself.
 I was able to ask a simple question and get a simple response that was, almost, completely related to my query.
 And so, in no time my despawner was working perfectly well.

 Now, I didn't just use AI to help code my game, no, I went further than that.
 The main antagonist -- of course coded with the help of ChatGPT -- was a brand new image sourced from [Scenario.gg][Scenario.gg].
 Scenario is a stable diffusion model that allows the user to create a generator, which is filled with similar images chosen by the user that are synthesized into a personal image creator which accepts prompts and images.
-I used a generator that was previously created by a user, the little robots generator:
+I used a generator that was previously created by a user, the little robots generator.

 <img src="/assets/robotgen.png" height="226" width="219">